-Property, plant and equipment Useful life Method Production machinery 8 - 10 years straight-line Machinery, equipment 5 - 10 years straight-line Tools 3 - 5 years straight-line Computers and information networks 2 - 4 years straight-line Office furniture and equipment 5 years straight-line Vehicles 5 years straight-line
+Property, plant and equipment Useful life Method Machinery, installations and tools 3 - 10 years straight-line Furniture and computers 2 - 5 years straight-line Vehicles 5 years straight-line

 Intangible assets

 Research costs are expensed as incurred.
 Development expenditure on an individual project is recognised as an intangible asset.
 Following initial recognition of the development expenditure as an asset, the cost model is applied requiring the asset to be carried at cost less any accumulated amortisation and accumulated impairment losses.
 Amortisation of the asset begins when development is complete and the asset is available for use.
 It is amortised over the period of expected future benefits.
 During the period of development, the asset is tested for impairment annually.